discus0434/text-generation/README.md

 mv <your text file>.txt sample_texts/
 ```

-...or download tweets with Python script
+...or download someone's tweets with Python script to use it

 ```zsh
 python ./scripts/python/download_tweets.py -u <Twitter user ID> -max <number of tweets you will get>